Gently ease yourself into the steaming hot waters, and soak away the stresses of everyday life. Ahhh, bliss.

 Entry costs €4.50 an hour in the summer, €6 in the winter.
 The bathing area is open from 8:00 a.m. to 10:00 p.m.
 Monday through Thursday and on Sunday; from 6:00 a.m. on Tuesday; and from 8:00 a.m. to midnight on Friday and Saturday.
 The summer season runs from May 1 to August 31 and the winter season lasts from September 1 to April 30.

 Waikite Valley Thermal Pools, New Zealand

 Clean and green New Zealand offers a truly back-to-basics spa experience at the lush Waikite Valley Thermal Pools surrounded by the fresh country air.

 Experience the ‘Living Waters’ of Te Manaroa Spring (the largest source of pure boiling water in New Zealand).
-The pure spring waters cascade into the main splash pool at a 35-38°C, the soak pool at a steamy 38-40°C, and the luxurious tranquil garden pool.
+The pure spring waters cascade into the main splash pool at a comfortable 35 to 38 degrees, the soak pool at a steamy 38 to 40 degrees and the luxurious tranquil garden pool.